 How Students Were Contacted

-As of May 5, BRTC notified approximately 700 students via their BRTC student email that they potentially met qualifying criteria for the funds based on enrollment for Spring 2020.
+BRTC notified students via their BRTC student email that they potentially met qualifying criteria for the funds based on enrollment term for Spring and Summer 2020.
 Those students were directed to complete an online form to request funds and indicate a COVID-19-related circumstance to receive the grant.
 Information for how to request funds for additional terms will be issued at later date.

-An email notification will be sent to students to request funds for the Summer term in early July.
-Awards will be mailed mid-July.
+An email notification will be sent to students to request funds for the Fall term in early October.
+Awards will be mailed mid-October.

 Checks will be mailed within 7-10 business days of crediting to student’s accounts.
 Award amounts were credited in the following amounts: